-Testimonials Widget provides a range of additional features via a premium version, including built-in options SEO functionality and developer support.
+Testimonials Widget makes loads more features available via a premium version, including built-in functions for better search engine results and technical support.

-Go here to download and use the plugin:
+Go here to download the plugin:

-- Responsive design that resizes to display correctly on any device or browser.
+- Responsive design that resizes for displaying correctly on any device or browser.

 To learn how to add testimonials in WordPress, see the tutorial below: